Hot from the oven: Issey Miyake bakes pleats for next spring

-PARIS (Reuters) - Known for its pursuit of new technology to make clothes, fashion label Issey Miyake presented a new take on its staple pleats on Friday with colorful three-dimensional outfits made with fabric baked in the oven -- just like bread.
+PARIS, Oct 2 (Reuters) - Known for its pursuit of new technology to make clothes, fashion label Issey Miyake presented a new take on its staple pleats on Friday with colourful three-dimensional outfits made with fabric baked in the oven -- just like bread.

 Speaking backstage at the spring/summer 2016 Paris Fashion Week show, designer Yoshiyuki Miyamae said the fashion house used an innovative process to make folds and pleats: “baked stretch” which gives fabric a new form and softer texture.